 - Pakistan resolution.

 - Creation of Pakistan.

-Quaid-i-Azam Mohammad Ali Jinnah was born in Karachi on the 25th December, 1876.
-His father, Jinnah Poonjah, was a big merchant of Karachi.
-Mr. Poonjah wanted to give good education to his son and kept him away from business.
+Quaid-i-Azam Mohammad Ali Jinnah was born in Karachi on the 25th of December, 1876.
+His father, Jinnah Poonjah, was a big merchant in Karachi.
+Mr. Poonjah wanted to give good education to his son and kept him away from the business.

 Stay in England: